 Touring the stunning Hotel du Marc during our Veuve-Clicquot tasting followed by lunch.
 What a magical and unforgettable experience!

 I was hosted for lunch and a wine tasting with Winemaker Bertrand Varoquier, read more about my interview with Bertrand Varoquier here.

 Another fabulous family-owned Champagne brand I had the pleasure of getting to know is Michel Gonet.
 Michel’s lovely daughter Sophie hosted me for a tour of their winemaking facility followed by lunch at their downtown Champagne Winery.
 See more of the fun below!

-It’s picture perfect, it almost doesn’t feel real!
+It’s picture-perfect, it almost doesn’t feel real!

 Me and Sophie Gonet during my fabulous Winery Tour & Tasting.
-She’s so smart, talented and full of information.
+She’s so smart, talented, and full of information.

 Maison Ruinart and their Chef de Caves Frederic Panaitis is who I have to thank for my love for Champagne and the first invitation that brought me to Champagne.
 When I interviewed, Chef de Caves, Winemaker Frédéric Panaiotis of Ruinart in San Francisco, who would have known he would invite me to Champagne?
-6 months later my romance affair with Champagne, their beautiful wines and their incredibly rich history would start.
+6 months later my romantic affair with Champagne, their beautiful wines and their incredibly rich history would start.
 Watch my Interview with Winemaker Frédéric Panaiotis on the blog here, and check out my spectacular visit to Maison Ruinart and Tasting with Winemaker Frédéric Panaiotis here.

 Arriving at the historic and beautiful Maison Ruinart.